NLP4H/website/content/blog/MS_BERT_intro.md

 As we were using raw clinical notes, specifically consult notes, there were many identifiable attributes such as patient names, dates, locations and identification numbers.
 Removal of identifiable information is important not only to protect patient privacy but to also to help the model generalize across patients.

 We processed the notes to remove footers and signature information.
 The footer and signature information contained no patient information and were a standard signature block that was common among all consult notes.
 Then, we collected a database of identifiable patient information.
 This information was combined with regular expression (regex) rules to find and replace identifiable information within the remaining text.
 We replaced the identifiable information with a contextually similar token from the BERT vocab.
 These tokens were chosen as they did not previously appear in the note cohort and retained similar contextual meaning in the note after replacement to the original identifiable information.
-For example, we would replace all male patient names to a male name that was not found within the dataset but was present as a token from the BERT vocab.
+For example, we replaced all male patient names to a male name that was not found within the dataset but was present as a token from the BERT vocab.

 | ![de_id_dict](/figures/de_id_dict.png) |
 |:--:|